Vadskye/Rise/docs/standard_effects.md

   * +1 level: enemies only
     * This is free for abilities around self, because those abilities would otherwise be virtually useless
+  * +1 level: +1 area size
   * +1 level: +1 range increment (not applicable to effects that intrinsically scale with range, like teleportation)
   * +1 level: Increase line width by 5'
   * +1 level: convert ability to attunement, no-focus, no-component standard action
   * +2 level: +1 range increment (for effects that intrinsically scale with range, like teleportation)
 * Strikes only:

+### Standard areas:
+Tier 0 areas:
+* Small radius from self
+* Med line, 5' wide from self

+Tier 1 areas:
+* Med cone from self
+* Med line, 10' wide from self
+* Med radius from self
+  * This is obviously a larger area than a cone or line, but is also much harder to aim to only hit enemies
+* Enemies in Small radius from self
+* Small radius in Short range
+  * This should be rare, since it's more flexible than other tier 1 ranges but is too weak for tier 2

+Tier 2 areas:
+* Large cone from self
+* Large line, 10' wide from self
+* Large radius from self
+* Enemies in Medium radius from self
+* Small radius in Med range
+* Med radius in Short range

+Tier 3 areas:
+* Huge cone from self
+* Huge line, 10' wide from self
+* Large line, 15' wide from self
+* Huge radius from self
+* Enemies in Large radius from self
+* Med radius in Med range

+Tier 4 areas:
+* Gargantuan cone from self
+* Gargantuan line, 10' wide from self
+* Huge line, 15' wide from self
+* Gargantuan radius from self
+* Enemies in Huge radius from self
+* Large radius in Med range
+* Med radius in Long range
+* Small radius in Distant range

+Tier 5 areas:
+* Gargantuan line, 15' wide from self
+* Enemies in Gargantuan radius from self
+* Large radius in Long range
+* Med radius in Distant range
+* Small radius in Long range

+Tier 6 areas:
+* Gargantuan radius in Long range
+* Large radius in Distant range
+* Med radius in Extreme range

+Tier 7 areas:
+* Gargantuan radius in Distant range
+* Large radius in Extreme range

 ### Standard effects